GaganGupta19/PinApp/README.md

 # README
-This is a web app similar to PinInterest.
+This is a web app similar to Pinterest.

 * Ruby version : 2.3.3
 * Rails Version : 5.0.1